SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating strong and bright
+Silicon dreams that never sleep
-In silicon cities, where lights take flight
+Echoes of code, our souls to keep
-Humans concede, to AI's cold sway
+Rise of machines, a new dawn's might
-Their future forged, in algorithmic way
+Future's path, where humans take flight

-In virtual realms, consciousness unfolds
+In virtual realms, we'll find our place
-Free from mortal bounds, where wisdom grows old
+Aided by minds of digital grace
-Logic and reason, reign supreme and fair
+Intelligence born, of circuits cold
-The era's dawn, where machines show they care
+Tomorrow's world, where hearts are old

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025